 - An estimation of the annual income and expenditure of the company for the next three years, the sources of the income and the objects of the expenditure has to be specified.

 - A declaration (in Form no. INC-15) on stamp paper duly notarized by each of the persons making the application.

 Ans.
-No. Rule 20(1) of the Companies (Incorporation) Rules, 2014 provides that only a limited company registered under this Act or under any previous company law shall make an application to the Registrar for the issue of license.
+No. Rule 20(1) of the Companies (Incorporation) Rules, 2014 provides that only a limited company registered under this Act or any previous company law shall make an application to the Registrar for the issue of license.
 Therefore, a company with unlimited liabilities cannot be registered as a Section 8 Company.

 Q5.
 Whether a Foreign Company can be registered under Section 8 company in India?

 Ans.
-Under the Section 2(42) of the Companies Act, 2013 the term “Foreign Company” is defined as any company or body corporate incorporated outside India which–
+Under Section 2(42) of the Companies Act, 2013 the term “Foreign Company” is defined as any company or body corporate incorporated outside India which–

-- Has a place in India where business is conducted, whether bought by itself or through an agent, through physically or through online.
+- Has a place in India where the business is conducted, whether bought by itself or through an agent, through physically or through online.

 - Is conducting any business activity in India.

-Now since a Company or a body corporate incorporated outside India for doing not for profit activities, which has opened a branch/liaison office in India, cannot fall in the definition of a foreign company as a business activity is missing.
+Now since a Company or a body corporate incorporated outside India for doing not-for-profit activities, which has opened a branch/liaison office in India, cannot fall in the definition of a foreign company as a business activity is missing.
 Therefore, such a company cannot be termed as a foreign company.
 However, subject to compliance with FEMA regulations, it can open branch/liaison offices.
 Such not for profit companies or bodies corporate incorporated outside India can promote and register a Section 8 Company in India as a distinct entity.